doggiexb/Parox/README.md

 Simplified frame-processing autoplayer in c++

 # Features
-Works on every ns ❌
+Works on every ns ❌ (Accuracy will vary dependent on the ns)

 Works on low ns ❌ (Note stacks are practically invisible)

+Configuration editor for changing keyMappings ❌

+Enable / Disable ✅

-Works on high ns ✅ (Usually around 3x-3.8x)
+Works on high ns ✅ (Usually around 3x-3.8x < 60ms hit time more than 50% of the time)